 Place on a Wire Rack Start by placing the cake on a wire rack; this should let the initial heat out so that you can handle the cake.

-Can you put a cake in the fridge to cool?
+Can you put cake in fridge to cool faster?

 Yes, you can put your cake in the fridge to cool, provided you let the cake cool briefly (about 5 to 10 minutes) on the countertop first.
 If you don’t allow a little cooling outside the fridge first, there is a risk of the cake sinking in the middle or sticking firmly to the sides of its pan.